willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

        (x::xs) == (y::ys) = x == y && xs == ys
        _       == _       = False

 This says "two empty lists are equal; two nonempty lists are equal if their heads and tails are equal; otherwise, they are never equal."
-Note that the :pseudoml:`Eq a` constraint is what lets us use :pseudoml:`x == y`.
+Note that the `Eq a` constraint is what lets us use `x == y`.

 Ord
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:pseudoml:`Ord` types support a notion of "ordering".
+`Ord` types support a notion of "ordering".
 The class is defined like so:

 .. code:: pseudoml